Skip to main content

 When you work all the time, it’s like driving your car without stopping.
 You can imagine what happens to your fuel gauge.
 You need to refuel.
 Inspiration will do just that for you.
 An inspired man or woman of God will produce what he or she needs to produce more efficiently.

-This inspiration time, you can plan it in your schedule.
+You can plan this inspiration time in your schedule.
 Reading inspires me.
 My calendar even knows when I read!

 • Take a weekend off from preaching.